Apress/db-performance-at-scale/README.md

 Release v1.0 corresponds to the code in the published book, without corrections or updates.

+## References and Additional Resources
+See the file References.md for quick access to the resources shared throughout the book, as well as additional articles, tech talks, etc. that are relevant to the topic of database performance at scale.

 ## Contributions

 See the file Contributing.md for more information on how you can contribute to this repository.